MaxHumennui/PCComponentsStore/README.md

 Needs a database for start

-C# and MySQL have been used and also Apache2 for to use the database remotely
+C# and MySQL have been used and also Apache2 for to use the database remotely Can't log in outside of my local network